2026

 Mark Hague and Nathan Scott demonstrating the Kodachi kata.

 Sasamori Takemi, 17th Soke, training with Hirata Fuho Sensei.
+Hirata Sensei was a long-time member of the Reigakudo

 Two generations of Soke: Sasamori Takemi, 17th Soke, and Yabuki Yuji, 18th Soke.